RV propane detector lifespan | When should you replace them?

-The Safe T Alert 40 Series Professional Propane/LP Gas Alarm is designed for the rugged RV environment and is ideal for Class A motor homes, Class B van campers, Class C mini-motor homes, travel trailers, fifth wheels, trucks, and folding campers.
+The Safe T Alert 40 Series Professional Propane/LP Gas Alarm is designed for the rugged RV environment.
+It is ideal for Class A motor homes, Class B van campers, Class C mini-motor homes, travel trailers, fifth wheels, trucks, and folding campers.

-It features advanced technology with an “Alarm Mute” button that silences the alarm when the RV is ventilated and a rapid recovery sensor that resets when silenced or reactivates if dangerous levels of propane remain.
-Easy 12 Volt installation means there will be no missing or dead batteries to replace.
+It features advanced technology with an “Alarm Mute” button that silences the alarm when the RV is ventilated and a rapid recovery sensor that resets when silenced or reactivates if dangerous propane levels remain.
+Easy 12 Volt installation means no missing or dead batteries to replace.
 Meets RVIA/NFPA requirements.
 Listed to UL 1484 RV.

 - Alarm Point: < 25% LEL of Propane; Loud 85 dB Alarm

 - Operational Range: 12 Volts +/- 15%